-Strategies Strategic Indicators Initiatives Maintain and enhance Yarra's open space network to meet the diverse range of community uses.
-Number of new open space projects planned or completed Increase the amount and quality of green open space through the strategic acquisition of land, the conversion of urban land to open space and/or the creation of pocket parks in high density areas Develop an open space strategy to ensure Yarra's public open space is managed as a functional network that encourages shared use and active living Undertake community education to promote understanding and greater acceptance of multiple use infrastructure including open space Promote a community that is inclusive, resilient, connected and enjoys strong mental and physical health and wellbeing.
-Yarra residents feel a part of their community (VicHealth Indicator Survey) Number of National Aged Participate in the Alliance for Gambling Reform initiative and strive to be a pokie free municipality through advocacy to state government and Disability Care reforms implemented Community participation in Maternal and Child Health service (LGPRF Annual Report) 4 Continue to provide a range services and work collaboratively with external groups to improve the health and wellbeing of the Yarra community.
-Victorian Health Indicators Report results Continue to implement the National Aged and Disability Care reforms and develop new strategic directions for support of older people and people with disability Provide health promoting environments that encourage healthy eating and active living Satisfaction with Council's Leisure facilities Proportion of registered premises that are inspected annually in Advocate to state government for an indoor sports stadium at 433 Smith Street redevelopment Investigate a Leisure
+Strategies Strategic Indicators Initiatives 1.1 Maintain and enhance Yarra's open space network to meet the diverse range of community uses.
+Number of new open space projects planned or completed 1.1.1 Increase the amount and quality of green open space through the strategic acquisition of land, the conversion of urban land to open space and/or the creation of pocket parks in high density areas 1.1.2 Develop an open space strategy to ensure Yarra's public open space is managed as a functional network that encourages shared use and active living C 1.1.3 Undertake community education to promote understanding and greater acceptance of multiple use infrastructure including open space 1.2 Promote a community that is inclusive, resilient, connected and enjoys strong mental and physical health and Yarra residents feel a part of their community (VicHealth Indicator Survey) Number of National Aged 1.2.1 Participate in the Alliance for Gambling Reform initiative and strive to be a pokie free municipality through advocacy to state government wellbeing. and Disability Care reforms implemented 1.2.2 Continue to provide a range services and work Community participation in Maternal and Child Health service (LGPRF Annual Report) collaboratively with external groups to improve the health and wellbeing of the Yarra community.
+Victorian Health Indicators Report results 1.2.3 Continue to implement the National Aged and Disability Care reforms and develop new strategic directions for support of older people and people with disability